 Banish sugar from breakfast

 Sugary breakfasts kick off a sugar high, leaving us craving it all day.
 Remove the sugar bowl, honey and syrup from the breakfast table to stop temptation.
 Many cereals are also packed with hidden sugars.
 Switch to low sugar varieties such as porridge or Shredded Wheat.
 Add fresh fruit to add some flavour and vitamins.
-Berries are a great option.
+Another option is to try a high protein shake for breakfast to keep you energised all day.
+Check out these Proplant Complete recipes to give you inspiration for low sugar, energy packed breakfasts harnessing the power of plant protein!

 Kick the fizzy drinks into touch